MaryVal-Cutie/Intro-to-cybersecurity/unit-1-foundations-and-threats/1.1 - CIA Triad and Authentication/1.1.4 - Password Hashing/README.md

 Hash collision- when two or more source data convert to the same hash value

-Birthday Attack- in a group of 22 people the chance that two people share a birthday is greater than 50%.
+Birthday Attack- in a group of 22 people the chance that two people share a birthday is greater than 50%..
+It takes advantage  when collecting large number of hashe, there will be multiple data items (like passwords) that have the same hash value.
+With a hash collision "collection of data", you could reverse engineer the key used for hashing.

 Rainbow Tables- definition a file of pre-computed hash values for every possible combination of characters.
 VERY BIG FILE!!!